apache/couchdb/README.md

     {"location": {"city": "Omaha"}}
     {"location.city": "Omaha"}

+If the object's key contains the period it could be escaped with backslash, i.e.

+    {"location\\.city": "Omaha"}

+Note that the double backslash here is necessary to encode an actual single backslash.

 The second important syntax element is the use of a dollar sign (`$`) prefix to denote operators.
 For example:

     {"age": {"$gt": 21}}